Daniel Remshart Thomas: Life and career

 He married Jeanne Marie Estelle Manget in 1867.
 They had two children.

-His sight having become very impaired, Thomas sought the help of an oculist and an optician, whom together provided him with sufficient relief and greatly changed his life.
+His sight having become very impaired, Thomas sought the help of an oculist and an optician, who together provided him with sufficient relief and greatly changed his life.

 In 1878, he became an original member of the Sinking Fund Commission, which was established by the City of Savannah.
 He served as its secretary until January 1883, when he resigned and became an alderman.
 He was in that role, on the city council, for six years, at which point he returned to his role as secretary of the Sinking Fund Commission.

 Thomas made an unsuccessful bid to become mayor of Savannah in 1889.

 He formed a partnership, D. R. Thomas & Son, with his son, John Murchison Thomas, in 1892.

 In 1898, he served again on the city council, during which he was on the special committee to build Savannah City Hall.
 He was also a member of Savannah's Sanitary Commission, which studied the city's sewerage and house drainage.
 He retired from the role in December 1905.
 The city, in appreciation of his services, named Thomas Park in his honor.
 He retired from all business in 1910.

 Death

-Thomas died on April 7, 1915, aged 71.
+Thomas died in 1915, aged 71.
 He is buried in Savannah's Laurel Grove Cemetery, along with his parents and wife, the latter of whom survived him by a decade.